Have you considered getting involved in property renovations?

-Don’t take a financial risk of a DIY renovation project.
+Don't take the financial risk of a DIY renovation project.

-1. Not doing a realistic feasibility and budget prior to purchase
+1. Not doing realistic feasibility and budget prior to purchase

 It's interesting how this message keeps repeating itself.

-These may require a lot of work and , often hidden from sight, and therefore they don’t add much perceived value at the end of your project.
+These may require a lot of work and, are often hidden from sight, and therefore they don't add much perceived value at the end of your project.

 One way of minimising this risk is to have a building and pest inspection conducted prior to purchasing your property.

-Many older homes have foundation problems including rising damp and repairing these could cost you an arm and a leg.
+Many older homes have foundation problems including rising dampness and repairing these could cost you an arm and a leg.

-Damage to the damp course on top of the foundations or ongoing leaks or poor drainage can result in mould inside the walls.
+Damage to the damp course on top of the foundations ongoing leaks or poor drainage can result in mold inside the walls.

-This rising damp causes mould on the walls and the musty smells in the house.
+This rising dampness causes mould on the walls and musty smells in the house.